sirasmu/CommandLineFun/using_git.md

-Stage and add or synonyms.
+Stage and add are synonyms.
 They are used for staging what you want to at to the commit:

 `git stage <file name>`